axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-11-Axelar-Amplifier-Role-Transfers-Release-v1.0.0.md

 **Important:** Verify the output shows `$EMERGENCY_OPERATOR_EOA` as the admin.
 If not, check the transaction status and do not proceed until verified.

 ### Step 7: Set InterchainTokenService Operator to Relayer Operators EOA

+> **BLOCKED**: InterchainTokenService contract does not currently have `SetOperator` message handler.
+Contract upgrade required before this step can be executed.

 **New Operator**: Relayer Operators EOA - refer to the Target Role Addresses Table above